Skip to main content

 Built-in modes

-Pullfrog comes with six built-in modes:
+Pullfrog comes with seven built-in modes:

 Build